gmallard/stomp-demo/README.txt

 # these tests is to:
 #
 # * Start a message getter which continuously waits for messages.
-# * Ends when special EOF messsage is encountered on the input queue.
+# * Ends when a special EOF messsage is encountered on the input queue.
 # * Send many messages to the message getter.
 # * Eventually send the special EOF message.
 #